-4front NEA2 is the new benchmark in tetraploid ryegrass, with superior year-round growth, improved persistence, easy grazing and excellent animal performance.
+4front NEA2 is the new benchmark in tetraploid ryegrass, with superior year-round growth (unbeaten in NFVTs and the FVI), improved persistence, easy grazing and excellent animal performance.
 It’s better for the environment, too.

 Best of the best

-4front NEA2 is the highest yielding tetraploid perennial we’ve bred, outgrowing several other cultivars.
-Equally important is the way it does this, with high yield across all seasons.
-4front has excellent growth in both the cool and warm seasons.
+4front is the highest yielding tetraploid perennial we’ve bred, equally important is the way it does this, with high yield across both the cool and warm seasons.

 The more tillers in a pasture, the more robust it is.
 Each tiller is an individual which can be killed by a range of stressors, including drought, pugging, insects and overgrazing.
 4front’s enhanced tillering helps it persist when conditions are tough.